 The remaining parts of the paper are structured as follows.
-Section 2 introduces necessary formal notions and gives an overview over related work.
-In Section 3 we adopt the underlying island computation process from [WM08].
-The main theoretical contribution of our work is in Section 4, the isomorphism criteria for islands.
-We show our implementation in Section 5 and provide initial evaluation results in Section 6.
-The paper is concluded in Section 7.
+Section 2 introduces necessary formal notions and gives an overview over Related Work.
+The main theoretical contribution of our work is in Section 3, the isomorphism criteria for islands.
+We show our implementation in Section 4 and provide initial evaluation results in Section 5.
+The paper is concluded in Section 6.

-There is an extended version of this paper available with proofs and further comments on the implementation and evaluation [WM10].
+There is an extended verison of this paper available with proofs and further comments on the implementation and evaluation [WM10].